IGROIS PINKY -- THE SECOND COLLECTION OF

 However, the Vilna Goyn suggests that Rav Moishe Chaim Luzzato and Rebbe Nachman MiBreslov probably spent a bit too much time hanging out at the Mikvah on Erev Yoim Kippur.
 He writes farkhert in Chuddushe HaGruh, “In Klal Yisroel, we don't have homosexuals.
 We don't have that in our Kehillah.
 In Yiddishkeit, we do not have this phenomenon.
 I don't know who's told you that we have it.”

 Instead, the Gruh points to the seasonal nature of Shaloish Regalim as the true reason we celebrate on Simchas Toirah.
-He notes that just as Peysach is Chag HaAviv – the Spring Festival, and Shavuois is Chag HaBikurim – the Harvest Festival, Shmini Atzeres and especially Simchas Toirah celebrate something in the calendric cycle of Klal Yisroel and of Kol HaOilam Kooloh in general.
+He notes that just as Peysach is Chag HaAviv – the Spring Festival, and Shavuois is Chag HaBikurim – the Harvest Festival, Shmini Atzeres -- and especially Simchas Toirah -- celebrate something critical in the calendric cycle of Klal Yisroel and of Kol HaOilam Kooloh in general.

-The Gruh cites a famous machloikess.
-The Tur asks, "What is the most important Aliyah during Kriyas HaToirah?
+To make his point, the Gruh cites a famous machloikess.
+The Tur asks, “What is the most important Aliyah during Kriyas HaToirah?

 According to Reb Yoisaiph Karo, the most important Aliyah is Rishoyn, the first Aliyah, since it is the Aliyah reserved for the Koihayn, the representative of Klal Yisroel designated by the Reboinoisheloilum to bless His chosen People.

 According to the Bais Yoisaiph, the most important Aliyah is the second Aliyah, the Aliyah of the Layvee, since he silently enables the holy activities of the Koihayn by washing the Koihayn’s filthy hands and smelly feet.